 The dedicated phone numbers showed our client that it didn’t make sense for him to invest in Bing.

-So what does constitute a sign of intent to purchase?
+So what counts as a sign of intent to purchase?
 There are two categories.

 This type of goal lets you determine how your purchasers — as opposed to non-converting visitors — are likely to find you and how they behave at your website.